Find Affordable College Courses

 Geographic Diversity

-Students from other countries are interested in Criminal Justice, too.
+Americans aren’t the only ones with an interest in Criminal Justice.
 About 0.9% of those with this major are international students.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to criminal justice have obtained the following education levels.